 Classifying Both Personal and Enterprise Goodwill as Marital Property

-These states involve the greatest risk of a double-dip.
+States that follow this approach create the greatest risk of a double-dip in divorce.
 These states are Arizona, California, Colorado, Kentucky, Michigan, Montana, Nevada, New Jersey, New York, North Carolina, New Mexico, North Dakota, and Washington .

 Excluding Goodwill from Business Valuation